Turbo yeast has made fermenting a high-ABV wash fast and easy.

 - Cut the yeast packet open and pour it into the sugar solution.
 Stir until all the yeast has dissolved.

-- If you’re using a 24-hour turbo yeast, check the gravity of your ferment using a hydrometer.
-To do a gravity reading, take some wash from the bucket and pour it into the cylinder, and insert your hydrometer.
+- Check the gravity of your ferment using a hydrometer.
+To do a gravity reading, take some wash from the bucket and pour it into the measuriing cylinder, and insert your hydrometer.

-- If the gravity reading is 1 or below 1, your wash has fermented and is ready to be added to the still.
+- If the gravity reading is around 1.000 or below, your wash has fermented and is ready to be added to the still.

 When using turbo yeast, it’s crucial to adhere to the temperatures specified on the packaging.
 Any drastic increase or decrease in temperature results in the yeast cells stalling and going dormant.
 Ideally, your temperature range should be 18℃-27℃ (65℉-80℉).